interviewcrew/hub/prompt_plan.md

 1. Create a new page at `src/app/(am)/candidates/page.tsx`.
 2. This page should allow AMs to:
     - List all `Candidate`s in a shadcn/ui `Table`.
-Columns: Name, Email, Hiring Pipeline (Job Title), Current Status, Current Step Name (if applicable).
+Columns: Name, Email, Position (Job Title), Current Status, Current Step Name (if applicable).
-    - Filter candidates by Hiring Pipeline and/or Status.
+    - Filter candidates by Position and/or Status.
     - "Import Candidate" (Create New) button (Dialog + Form).
-        - Form fields: Select Hiring Pipeline, Name, Email, Resume Info (textarea or link).
+        - Form fields: Select Position, Name, Email, Resume Info (textarea or link).
 Status defaults to 'New'.
     - Actions per candidate: View Details (navigates to candidate detail page - to be created), Edit basic info, Delete.
 3. Implement client-side data fetching.
 4. Use shadcn/ui components.